Polish minority in the Czech Republic: Decision time (1918–1920)

-In Czechoslovakia (1920–38)
+In Czechoslovakia (1920–1938)

 Local Czech militants forced about 5,000 local Poles, mostly from the northern part of the region, to flee to Poland already before July 1920.
 4,000 of these expellees were located in a transitional camps in Oświęcim.
 About 12,000 Poles in total were forced to leave the region and flee to Poland in the aftermath of the division of Cieszyn Silesia.
 The local Polish population felt that Warsaw had betrayed them and they were not satisfied with the division.
-It is not quite clear how many Poles were in Zaolzie in Czechoslovakia.
+It is not quite clear how many Poles were in Trans-Olza in Czechoslovakia.
 Estimates range from 110,000 to 140,000 people in 1921.
 The 1921 and 1930 census numbers are not accurate since nationality depended on self-declaration and many Poles declared Czech nationality mainly as a result of fear of the new authorities and as compensation for some benefits.
-Czechoslovak law guaranteed rights for national minorities, but the reality in Zaolzie was quite different.
+Czechoslovak law guaranteed rights for national minorities, but the reality in Trans-Olza was quite different.
 The local Czech authorities made it more difficult for local Poles to obtain citizenship, while the process was expedited when the applicant pledged to declare Czech nationality and send his children to a Czech school.
 Newly built Czech schools were often better supported and equipped, thus inducing some Poles to send their children there.
 This and other factors contributed to the assimilation of Poles and also to significant emigration to Poland.
 After a few years, the heightened nationalism typical of the period around 1920 receded and local Poles increasingly co-operated with the Czechs.
 Still, Czechization was supported by Prague, which did not abide by certain laws related to language, legislative, and organizational issues.
 Polish deputies in Czechoslovak National Assembly frequently tried to put that issues on agenda.
 One way or the other, increasingly local Poles thus assimilated into the Czech population.